|

 questions about Lieberman’s hypothesis.
 Many researchers

-find it hard to believe that Neanderthals, who produced
+find it hard to believe that Neanderthals, who produced sophisticated

-sophisticated tools, adorned their bodies with bracelets
+tools, adorned their bodies with bracelets and necklaces,

-art, had little or no ability to communicate verbally.
+or no ability to communicate verbally.

 Some authors even believe that the